FAQs about the DEAL Project and the cancellation of the Elsevier contract by the University of Münster, effective 31 December 2016

 In 2010, the University of Münster also obtained a license to the so-called “Freedom Collection”, providing access to the complete range of Elsevier’s online journals, but not including archive rights.

 Elsevier journals are particularly important to the teaching staff, researchers and students in the Faculties of Medicine, Chemistry and Pharmacy, Biology, Psychology/Sport and Exercise Sciences, Geosciences, Physics and Economics.
 There are also several journals that are more widely read among academics in the humanities.

 The cancellation only applies to Elsevier’s online journals.
 Existing contracts providing access to the databases operated by Elsevier Publishing (e.g. SCOPUS) are not affected.

-No. For the moment, the DEAL project group is only negotiating with Elsevier.
-The project group plans to initiate negotiations with the other major providers of academic journals, such as Wiley and Springer/Nature, in 2017 and 2018.
+No. Currently, the DEAL project group is negotiating with Elsevier and other major providers of academic journals, such as Wiley and Springer/Nature.

 The cancellation only affects contracts governing access to the online journals.
 Members of the University of Münster still have the possibility of publishing their articles in journals supplied by Elsevier Publishing.